wojtekmaj/react-calendar/README.md

 ### MonthView, YearView, DecadeView, CenturyView

-Displays a given month, year, decade and a century, respecitvely.
+Displays a given month, year, decade and a century, respectively.

 #### Props